Goofy Sorcerer pitch: Sorcerer: King of Games

 Ignore all the old Lore descriptors except Coven.
 Here's some new ones.

 - Noob.
-(1 or 2.)
 You've just picked up a fun children's card game for the first time.
 Definitely don't start with a Millennium Artifact.
+If you're very pure of heart, you might still have a high Lore.

 Demons: Duel Monsters